St. Jude’s Church, Oakville

 The people are seated.

-Let us confess the faith of our baptism as we say,
+Let us confess the faith, as we say,

-I believe in God the Father almighty, maker of heaven and earth:
+I believe in one God, the Father almighty, maker of heaven and earth,

 The people may be seated for the prayers.

-We offer our prayers, O God, trusting in your everlasting grace and mercy, through Jesus Christ our Lord.
+We offer these and all our prayers to you, O God, trusting in your grace and unyielding love; through Jesus Christ, our Lord.
 Amen.

 CONFESSION AND ABSOLUTION